-If a timeunit is not specified in the module or interface definition, then the time unit is shall be determined using the following rules of precedence:
+If a timeunit is not specified in the module, program, package or interface definition, then the time unit is shall be determined using the following rules of precedence:

-- 1) If the module or interface definition is nested, then the time unit is shall be inherited from the enclosing module or interface. - 2) Else, if a 'timescale directive has been previously specified, then the time unit is shall be set to the units of the last 'timescale directive. - 3) Else, if the \$root top level has a time unit, then the time unit is shall be set to the time units of the unit of compilation root module. - 4) Else, if any unit of compilation has a time unit, then the time unit shall be set to the time of the unit of compilation (it is an error to have different time units in different units of compilation used within a single design) - 5) Else, the default time unit is shall be used.
+- 1) If the module or interface definition is nested, then the time unit is shall be inherited from the enclosing module or interface (program and packages cannot be nested). - 2) Else, if a 'timescale directive has been previously specified, then the time unit is shall be set to the units of the last 'timescale directive. - 3) Else, if the \$root top level has a time unit, then the time unit is shall be set to the time units of the unit of compilation root module. - 4) Else, the default time unit is shall be used.